qmlbook/qt6book/docs/ch17-extensions/using-fileio.md

 ## The Application Window

-We use the Qt Creator `QtQuick Application` wizard to create a Qt Quick controls based application.
+We use the Qt Creator `QtQuick Application` wizard to create a Qt Quick Controls 2 based application.
 We will not use the new QML forms as this is difficult to explain in a book, although the new forms approach with a *ui.qml* file is much more usable than previous.
 So you can remove/delete the forms file for now.

 The basic setup is an `ApplicationWindow` which can contain a toolbar, menubar, and status bar.
 We will only use the menubar to create some standard menu entries for opening and saving the document.
 The basic setup will just display an empty window.